dryu99/boonwegig-pub/README.md

 damn this sucks. lessons learned:
 - creating software that entirely revolves around someone else's data/services is a bad idea
 - creating software that can be easily replicated by a mega corporation is a bad idea (if you're trying to make money)
+- do more research beforehand (would've been nice to know about instagram events before i started)
+- i should've added user signups way earlier fml. now that insta is cutting off access i have no draw to the platform. unless i pay $10 a month.

 even though my initial goal wasn't to make money with boonwegig, the idea and dream became so grand that it eventually did. i had a lot of fun working on the site and haven't felt this productive and engaged for a while, maybe ever.